MTemiz/UserContactInformationApp/README.md

 **Person Contact Information Application**

-Adding/removing person, adding/removing contact information to person, listing person, getting details for a person and creating a report containing people is aimed.
+Adding/removing person, adding/removing contact information to person, listing person, getting details for a person and creating a report containing persons is aimed.

 You would use PersonContact.API to do person business.